Europha/CloudWalk-Exam/README.md

 2. IP info for all entries
 3. Vulnerability analysis for 10 random entries
 4. Attack pattern analysis with optional IP banning
+5.
+### About IPINFO endpoint based:
+- Since the IPINFO endpoints (like depth=1 and depth=2) are exclusive for IP check, may the project not will be work properly since is trial key used.
+The purpose from these modules is learn and filter providers and countrys which IP come from, to ban and workaround Tor and evil VPN's services.
+-
 #### Responses
 - **Success (200)**
   ```json